pkmn/engine/src/lib/gen1/README.md

   the seeds and algorithm being different.
 Pokémon Red uses a simple 8-bit RNG with 10 distinct seeds generated when the link connection is established, whereas Pokémon Showdown uses a 64-bit RNG with a 32-bit output.
-- **Algorithm**: As detailed below, the algorithm used by Pokémon Showdown in the places randomness is required is often different than on the cartridge, so even if Pokémon Showdown were using the correct RNG the values would still diverge.
+- **Algorithm**: As detailed in the table below, the algorithm used by Pokémon Showdown in the places randomness is required is often different than on the cartridge, so even if Pokémon Showdown were using the correct RNG the values would still diverge.
 - **Bias**: Pokémon Showdown often needs to reduce its 32-bit output range to a smaller range in order to implement various effects, and does so using a [biased interger multiplication method](http://www.pcg-random.org/posts/bounded-rands.html) as opposed to debiasing via rejection